Quantized neural network for complex hologram generation: Method

 The straightforward quantization workflow is \textit{post-training quantization} (PTQ), which trains an FP32 model and then determines the quantization parameters of the pre-trained FP32 model without additional fine-tuning.
 While PTQ is simple and easy to apply, it may significantly degrade accuracy depending on the parameter distribution.
 By contrast, \textit{quantization-aware training} (QAT) retrains the pre-trained FP32 model while accounting for the quantization of the weights and activations.
 QAT often achieves higher accuracy than PTQ, but it requires additional training time.

-We quantized our FP32 model using \textit{post-training dynamic quantization} (PTDQ), \textit{post-training static quantization} (PTSQ), and static QAT.
-The quantization framework was PyTorch FX Graph Mode Quantization.
+We quantized our FP32 model using PyTorch FX Graph Mode Quantization \cite{pytorch_quant}.
+The quantization methods were \textit{post-training dynamic quantization} (PTDQ), \textit{post-training static quantization} (PTSQ), and static QAT, which are supported by the quantization framework.
+PTDQ and PTSQ are PTQ methods using dynamic and static quantization, respectively.
 The target backend was QNNPACK, and its default settings were used for calibration.
+The calibration dataset for PTSQ consisted of 100 samples from the training dataset.
 For QAT, we further trained the pre-trained FP32 models for 20 epochs with a reduced learning rate of $1 \times 10^{-6}$ and statically quantized the weights and activations.